Coomera Connector (Future stages) Loganholme to Coomera, planning

 Current status

-Development of the business case and preparation of environmental approvals with the federal Department of Climate Change, Energy, the Environment and Water under the Environment Protection and Biodiversity Conservation Act 1999 is underway.
+The business case has been completed and is currently under review and an environmental referral with the Department of Climate Change, Energy, the Environment and Water is in development.

-The decision to proceed with the next stage of the Coomera Connector, and the timing, will be at the discretion of the Australian and Queensland governments following completion of the business case.
+The decision to proceed with the next stage of the Coomera Connector, and the timing, will be at the discretion of the Australian and Queensland governments.

 Community consultation